 To empower women and children at the New Orleans Women's Shelter to be proactive with their health and wellness by providing health education and physician-student run medical clinics.

 We are a student-run program created to improve women and children's access to health care and health education.
 The New Orleans Women & Children's Shelter (NOWS) houses about 65 women and 130 children for an average stay of 4 months.
 We are an Interprofessional School Alliance (IPSA)-approved project where students from LSU professional schools, including Allied Health, Dentistry, Graduate Studies, Medicine, Nursing, and Public Health, along with Xavier's Pharmacy school, teach health education programs at NOWS for the women and kids there.
-For medical services, the women and their families are invited to the St. Thomas Community Health Center, a federally qualified health center, where physician-student teams take vital signs, obtain medical histories, perform physical exams, and counsel patients.
+For medical services, the women and their families are invited to monthly free clinics, where physician-student teams take vital signs, obtain medical histories, perform physical exams, and counsel patients.
 Vitamins are distributed, and basic over-the-counter medications are on hand.
 Any follow-up appointments are also made at St. Thomas so that the family will have a relationship with a primary care provider upon leaving NOWS.
 We have also partnered with the Louisiana Breast and Cervical program to provide free breast exams, mammograms, and pap smears.

 N.O.W.S.
 Outreach Program was chosen as an Albert Schweitzer Fellowship project for both 2015 & 2016.